REACH Financial Health Programs

 Free Tax Preparation Site

-in partnership with AARP and CASH Oregon, REACH hosts a Free Tax Preparation Site on Saturdays every year starting on the first Saturday of February through the last Saturday before tax day in April (in 2013, the site is open from Feb 2 - April 13th).
+In partnership with AARP and CASH Oregon, REACH hosts a Free Tax Preparation Site on Saturdays every year starting on the first Saturday of February through the last Saturday before tax day in April.
 The site is open to residents and community members.
 Why pay to have your taxes done when you can have them prepared for free with volunteers trained by the IRS?
 Come to the Ritzdorf Court Apartments, 1225 SE Belmont, on one of these Saturdays and sign up on the waitlist from 8:30-10 am.
 The site is first-come, first-served.
 Trained volunteers will be on hand to complete your taxes by e-file.

 If you’re interested in tax preparation help, please bring with you: